UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_Scene.rst

       :type: Vector((gx, gy, gz))

-   .. method:: setLodScale(pythonObjectList, scale)

-      Set LOD scale for all objects with LOD in the pythonObjectList.

-      :arg pythonObjectList: list of KX_GameObject with LOD to set
-      :type: list
-      :arg scale: factor to scale initial LOD distance.
-If the initial distance of a KX_GameObject in the list is 25.0 and the scale is 2.0, the LOD distance for this KX_GameObject will become 50.0.
-      :type: float

    .. method:: addObject(object, reference, time=0.0)

       Adds an object to the scene like the Add Object Actuator would.